 Morphs only have changes to these visible characteristics and, in every other way, are just like other members of their species.

-When selecting a new leopard gecko or identifying your current pet, you will also need to understand which traits are genetic, recessive, dominant, and co-dominant.
+When selecting a new leopard gecko or identifying your current pet, you will need to understand which traits are genetic, recessive, dominant, and co-dominant.

 These are all things breeders consider when they attempt to breed certain morphs or create new ones.

-A genetic trait determines your leopard gecko traits, including eye color and even whether the new animal will be on the large or small for a gecko.
+A genetic trait determines your leopard gecko traits, including eye color and whether the new animal will be on the large or small for a gecko.

 With recessive traits, they will take a back seat to a dominant gene, and for them to come to the surface and be displayed in the offspring, both the mother and father must carry them.

-As an example, the blue eye color in people is a recessive gene.
+For example, the blue eye color in people is a recessive gene.

 If you have blue eyes, both of your parents had to carry this trait in their DNA for you to have them.